ChandanPavuluri/RNA-Seq_DEA_Pathway/README.md

 **Modelling**: Read counts cannot be distributed in poisson distribution as the mean and variance is not equal between samples  because the samples are biological replicates, they may share the same condition, but the RNA originate from different samples.
 So that they Have larger variance compared to mean.
 SO Negative Binomial Distribution is suitable for the counts.

 **Statistical testing**: After modelling, Testing for differntial expression to determine which genes shoe evidence for differnce in expression levels between groups.
 So we can get the upregulated and downregulated genes.

+I have done the analysis using DESeq2 and edgeR.

+# DESeq2_Pathway